illiam08/Ultimate-WLED-Scenes-Collection-Pre-configured-Brilliance-to-a-World-of-Vivid-Light-Scenes/README.md

 ## Directory Structure

 - **Bilder**: This folder contains images of the WLED Scenes.
+- **Bilder_clean**: This folder contains images of the WLED Scenes, without the color palette.
 - **API-Commands**: This folder contains the JSON structures of the WLED presets.

 ## Installation